On the First Fundamental Theorem for $\operatorname{GL}_2(K)$ and $\operatorname{SL}_2(K)$

 Notice that $p|_{(x_1,y_1)=(0,0)}= 0$ and also $p|_{(x_2,y_2)=(0,0)}= 0$.
 Thus, Lemma \ref{5} applies and guarantees that each $F_{\alpha}$ is divisible by some $f_{1,r}$ and some $f_{2,s}$.
 We claim that one can pick $r=2$.
 Assume by contradiction that $F_{\alpha_1},\dots,F_{\alpha_k}$ are not divisible by $f_{1,2}$ and write

 for some $P\in K[f_{i,j}]$, a sum of standard products of smaller degree than the degree of $p$, and some coefficients $c_{\alpha_l}\in K$.
-The goal now is to carry out a suitable substitution such that, whereas the left-hand side of the equation (\ref{6}) stays divisible by $f_{1,2}$, the right-hand side transforms into a sum of standard products that are obviously divisible neither by any $f_{1,r}$ nor by $f_{2,s}$.
-This will contradict Lemma \ref{5}.
+We enlarge now the polynomial ring $K[\xx,\yy]$ to $K[\xx,\yy,\lambda]$ by adding a new variable $\lambda$ which will be used for weighting the standard products.
+The goal now is to carry out a suitable substitution such that, whereas the left-hand side of the equation (\ref{6}) and also the summand $f_{1,2}\cdot P$ of the right-hand side vanish, the sum $\sum_{l=1}^{k}c_{\alpha_l}F_{\alpha_l}$ transforms into another sum of standard weighted products.
+This would yield a contradiction.